-Prior to Examiner Determination or on a Motion for Reconsideration Upon notice to the parties and other interested persons, and consistent with XIII.E., the examiner may reopen a hearing to permit additional consideration of issues or to receive responsive comments to a proposed determination.

-2. During Pendency of Council Appeal
+- Prior to Examiner Determination or on a Motion for Reconsideration Upon notice to the parties and ((other)) interested persons, and consistent with XIII.C., the examiner may reopen a hearing to permit additional consideration ((of issues)) or to receive additional information ((responsive comments to a proposed determination)). - 2.
+During Pendency of Council Appeal

-Prior to Council action on an appeal from an examiner's determination under KCC 20.22.050 or .060, the examiner may reopen a hearing if the appeal potentially states meritorious claims and the interest of the parties and public would be best served by the examiner's corrective action or clarification.
+Prior to Council action on ((an appeal from)) an examiner's ((determination)) recommendation under KCC 20.22.((050 or .))060, the examiner may reopen a hearing on the examiner's own motion or if an appeal ((if the appeal potentially)) states potentially meritorious claims ((and the and the interest of the parties and public would be best served by the examiner's corrective action or clarification)).